source-foundry/ufodiff/README.md

 Execute `ufodiff` inside your git repository.
 It will recursively test for the repository root from up to 4 levels of repository directory depth.
 If you are receiving exceptions due to inability to instantiate your git repository object, try bumping your working directory up a few levels closer to the root.
 There are otherwise no restrictions to where `ufodiff` is executed in the repository.

+#### View Results in Terminal

+By default, data are displayed in your terminal.
+Use one of the following approaches to either pipe data to another application or write data to a file.

 #### Piping Data to Other Applications

 Use the `|` idiom to pipe the standard output stream from `ufodiff` to another application for further processing like this: